NVIDIA/open-gpu-kernel-modules/README.md

     build compiles without debugging information.
 This also enables various debug log messages in the kernel modules.

 These variables can be set on the make command line.
-E.g.,
+E.g.

     make modules -j`nproc` NV_VERBOSE=1